Americans face new COVID-19 restrictions after Thanksgiving

 “We will be absolutely overwhelmed,” said Shelly Cordum, vice president of patient care services and chief nursing officer.
 “I can’t even imagine what we are going to be facing in three weeks if we stay on this path.”

-Webber reported from Fenton, Michigan, and Nguyen from Oakland, California.
-Associated Press reporters Alan Clendenning in Phoenix; Heather Hollingsworth in Mission, Kansas; Jeff McMillan in New York City; John Raby in Charleston, West Virginia; Michelle Monroe in Los Angeles; Lauran Neergaard in Washington; William J. Kole in Warwick, Rhode Island; and Paul Davenport in Phoenix contributed to this report.
+Associated Press writers Daisy Nguyen in Oakland, California, Alan Clendenning in Phoenix; Jeff McMillan in New York City; John Raby in Charleston, West Virginia; Michelle Monroe in Los Angeles; Lauran Neergaard in Washington; William J. Kole in Warwick, Rhode Island; and Paul Davenport in Phoenix contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.